Xfers/xfers-php/README.md

 If you use Composer, these dependencies should be handled automatically.
 If you install manually, you'll want to make sure that these extensions are available.

+You may need to install the following cretificates to use the SDK

+- [`ca-certificate`]

+Installed via:

+apt-get install ca-certificates

 ## Getting Started

 Simple usage looks like: